Monday, 28 December 2020

 Children Of Wrath

-The inspiration for my poem “Children Of Wrath” came in fragments over the course of about a year.
-It was very much a combination of opinions that I was hearing from various different people that got me thinking.
+The inspiration for my poem, “Children Of Wrath”, was delivered in fragments over the course of about a year.
+My influence came from a combination of hearing people’s differing viewpoints, along with reading various sources around me.

 One opinion I kept hearing expressed was the idea that every human being on Earth is a “Child of God” and that everyone created is automatically God’s child from birth.
-As appealing as this thought is, it’s not actually Biblically correct.
-The Bible tells us very clearly that we’re all born separated from God due to the issue of sin and that we’re actually “children of wrath.”
+As appealing as this thought may be, it’s not actually biblically correct.
+The Bible tells us very clearly that we’re all born separated from God due to the issue of sin and that we’re actually children of wrath at birth.
 It’s only when we repent and accept that Jesus paid for our sin on the Cross that we then become a child of God.

-We read in the first few verses of Ephesians 2 that before we became Christians, we were all “dead in trespasses and sins” and “were by nature children of wrath.”
-This shows us clearly that although we had physical life we didn’t have spiritual life until we accepted Jesus as our Saviour.
-John 1:12 also tells us,
+Within the first few verses of Ephesians 2, we read that as Christians, we were once “dead in trespasses and sins” and “were by nature children of wrath.”
+This shows us clearly that although we had physical life, we didn’t have spiritual life until we repented of our sin and accepted Jesus as our Saviour.
+John 1:12 goes on to tell us,

 “But as many as received Him, to them He gave the right to become children of God, to those who believe in His name.”